 How do you make the world more free?
 Sometimes, as Elizabeth Freeman said, “By keepin’ still and mindin’ things.”

-It’s Thursday, August 22nd, a pretty big anniversary thanks to a pretty influential person.
+August 22 is a pretty big anniversary thanks to a pretty influential person.

 She was first known as Mum Bett, born in the mid 18th century and enslaved in several households, including the home of a Colonel Ashley in Sheffield, Massachusetts.